linuxboot/heads-wiki/Installing-and-Configuring/Building-Heads/general.md

  make BOARD=XXX CPUS=YY
  ```

- The resulting rom file will be either `./build/XXX/XXX.rom` or
+ The resulting rom file for a x86 board will be either `./build/x86/XXX/XXX.rom` or
-  `./build/XXX/heads-XXX-vYYYY-gZZZZZZZ.rom` (`XXX` should be the name of your board in
+  `./build/x86/XXX/heads-XXX-vYYYY-gZZZZZZZ.rom` (`XXX` should be the name of your board in
   `./boards, vYYYY the pinned Heads version and ZZZZZZ the commit id from which your build comes from`).

 Please continue to the corresponding flashing guide for your device.